 Before the exam, the instructor agrees to:

 - Review and adhere to Policy 2020, “The Boise State Student Code of Conduct.”
 It is expected that all violations of the code be brought to the Office of the Dean of Students.
-Policy, procedures, and prevention and response tips can be found on the Academic Dishonesty page of the Office of the Dean of Students website.
+Policy, procedures, and prevention and response tips can be found on the Academic Integrity page of the Office of the Dean of Students website.
 Failure to follow the code guidelines threatens the academic integrity of Boise State University.

 - Announce examination dates in the course syllabus and confirm the examination date two (2) weeks prior to the actual examination date.
 This will allow time for scheduling of proctors.